Green Business Policy, Mobile Notary

-We will not burn paper, cardboard, wood, coal, fuel oil, plastic, or trash.
+Not burn paper, cardboard, wood, coal, fuel oil, plastic, or trash.

-We will store and use chemicals safely, according to the manufacturer’s instructions and the Safety Data Sheet (SDS) or Material Safety Data Sheet (MSDS).
+Store and use chemicals safely, according to the manufacturer’s instructions and the Safety Data Sheet (SDS) or Material Safety Data Sheet (MSDS).

-We will store chemicals on a spill tray or tub to catch drips, leaks, spills, or corrosion.
+Store chemicals on a spill tray or tub to catch drips, leaks, spills, or corrosion.

-We will inspect chemical containers and storage areas periodically for signs of leaks.
+Inspect chemical containers and storage areas periodically for signs of leaks.

 We will reduce or eliminate the use of toxic chemicals.

-We currently use conventional disinfecting products listed by the EPA as effective against bacteria and coronavirus but will research alternative eco-friendly, non-toxic, biodegradable disinfectants for future use.
+Currently use conventional disinfecting products listed by the EPA as effective against bacteria and coronavirus but will research alternative eco-friendly, non-toxic, biodegradable disinfectants for future use.

 We currently use conventional bleach and cleaning products but will research alternative eco-friendly, non-toxic, biodegradable cleaners for future use.

-We currently use conventional chemical products for automotive liquids, lawn fertilizer, weed, and pest control, but will research alternative eco-friendly, non-toxic, biodegradable products for future use.
+Currently use conventional chemical products for automotive liquids, lawn fertilizer, weed, and pest control, but will research alternative eco-friendly, non-toxic, biodegradable products for future use.

 9.0 Electronic Equipment and Web Hosting Management